Canadian Flag Canadian Centre for Occupational Health and Safety Centre canadien d'hygiène et de sécurité au travail Government of Canada Wordmark

 What are some safety tips for felling (cutting down a tree)?

-These tips apply specifically to felling trees that have a diameter less than the length of the chain saw blade, although some will apply generally to felling larger trees.
+These tips apply specifically to felling trees that have a diameter less than the length of the chain saw blade, although some tips will generally apply to felling larger trees.

 • Notify the proper authorities before felling near buildings, power lines, roads or railways.

-• Size up tree for diameter and direction of lean before cutting.
+• Study the tree for diameter and direction of lean before cutting.

 • Check the condition of the tree to see if there are any branches that might fall on you while you are sawing.

-• Make sure tree has a clear area to fall into.
+• Make sure the tree has a clear area to fall into.

-• Check the fuel tank to make sure you have enough fuel to complete the job.
+• Check the fuel tank of the chainsaw to make sure you have enough fuel to complete the job.
 Running out of fuel when making a cut can be hazardous.

-• Clear work area of brush and debris before cutting down tree and remove any lower limbs that may interfere with your work.
+• Clear the work area of brush and debris before cutting down the tree, and remove any lower limbs that may interfere with your work.

 • Do not overreach or cut above shoulder level.